-As Arizona maintains one of the widest scopes of practice in the United States for naturopathic medicine, the physicians practice general medicine and utilize a wide variety of therapeutics including diet and lifestyle modifications, nutritional supplementation, botanical medicine. homeopathy, counseling, mind-body medicine, oriental medicine, acupuncture, naturopathic manipulative therapies, medicine, hydrotherapy, physical minor surgery, prolotherapy, IV micronutrient therapy, pharmacotherapy.
-The SCNM Medical Center and Neil Regenerative Medicine offer Riordan Center for opportunities for students to work with a diverse group of medical practitioners including naturopathic physicians, medical doctors, an Oriental medical doctor, acupuncturists, neurofeedback/ biofeedback specialists, and cranial sacral therapists.
+As Arizona maintains one of the widest scopes of practice in the United States for naturopathic medicine, the physicians practice general medicine and utilize a wide variety of therapeutics including diet and lifestyle modifications, nutritional supplementation, botanical medicine, homeopathy, counseling, mind-body medicine, Chinese medicine, acupuncture, naturopathic manipulative therapies, physical medicine, hydrotherapy, minor surgery, prolotherapy, IV micronutrient therapy, and pharmacotherapy.
+The Sonoran University Medical Center and Neil Riordan Center for Regenerative Medicine offer opportunities for students to work with a diverse group of medical practitioners including naturopathic physicians, medical doctors, a Chinese medical doctor, and acupuncturists.

-SCNM is committed to providing students diverse clinical settings to deliver patient care.
-In addition to clinical clerkships at the SCNM Medical Center and Neil Riordan Center for Regenerative Medicine, SCNM physicians and students provide care to underserved patient populations at a variety of community clinics.
+Sonoran University is committed to providing students diverse clinical settings to deliver patient care.
+In addition to clinical clerkships at the Medical Center and Neil Riordan Center for Regenerative Medicine, Sonoran University physicians and students provide care to underserved patient populations at a variety of community clinics.
 These clinics are staffed by faculty members who oversee both the students' education and the patients' care.
-The community clinics provide students access to a broad range of patient populations and disease conditions not regularly seen at the SCNM medical facilities.
-(For a list of these clinics, see Extended Sites Community Clinics.)
+The community clinics provide students access to a broad range of patient populations and disease conditions not regularly seen at the Sonoran University medical facilities (see Extended Sites Community Clinics).

 The legal aspects of practicing naturopathic medicine vary by state in the United States and by province in Canada.
 In those states and provinces in which naturopathic physicians are licensed, NDs may see patients for general healthcare and for the diagnosis and treatment of acute and chronic conditions.
-Their scope of practice may include nutritional science; botanical medicine; naturopathic manipulative therapies and other physical medicine; Oriental medicine; homeopathy; mind-body medicine; natural childbirth; minor surgery; prescriptive authority, including immunizations; and all methods of laboratory, x-ray, and clinical diagnoses.
-The state of Arizona offers one of the widest scopes of practice for naturopathic physicians in the United States.
+Their scope of practice may include nutritional science; botanical medicine; naturopathic manipulative therapies and other physical medicine; Chinese medicine; acupuncture; homeopathy; mind-body medicine; natural childbirth; minor surgery; prescriptive authority, including immunizations; and all methods of laboratory, x-ray, and clinical diagnoses.